 Also known as Safari Tour Vans, these vehicles are the main stay of the Kenyan tourist industry and are the most common mode of transport for safari tourists, not least because they offer the best value due to lower pricing compared to the other main vehicle on offer below.
-Safari tour vans typically seat amximum of 8 passnegers though 6 is the ideal number for optimal comfort.
+Safari tour vans typically seat maximum of 8 passengers though 6 is the ideal number for optimal comfort.
 These vans come with safari customized features such as pop-up game viewing roofs, UHF radio call, individual seats , in some cases with limited recline and cooler boxes.
 Though most safari tour vans are two wheel drive, some variants come with 4 WD, though by and large the two wheel drive variants perfom well enough and most roads on the typical Kenya safari circuit are now motorable enough to not require 4WD unless in adverse conditions or in cases where the location if off-circuit.

 Typically most lodges and camps in the core Masai Mara National Reserve and surrounding conservancies are accessible using Safari Tour Vans.
-Certain conservancies outside of the the reserve however only allow entry to 4x4 vehicles.Enquire about this Vehicle
+Certain conservancies outside of the the reserve however only allow entry to 4x4 vehicles.

-The other dominant type of Safari vehicle in Kenya and East Africa is the 4x4 Safari Jeep.
+The other dominant type of Safari vehicle in Kenya and East Africa is the 4x4 Landcruiser Safari Jeep.
 These are often Toyota Landcruiser Jeeps converted into Safari vehicles with the addition of pop up game viewing roofs [ front and main], safari customization, and addition og UHF radio calls and suitable seating.
 Some vehicles also come with air conditioning and electric cooler boxes.
 Safari Jeeps are more capable off road and marginally more comfortable as well over rougher sections of road, but will cost significantly more to hire than safari tour vans.

 Seating varies from an optimal 6 passengers per vehicle to a maximum of 9 passengers with additional seats fixed into the vehicle to accommodate more people.
 It should be noted that there are 2 sub types of these vehicles, some that have closed sides, hence suitable for highway travel, and others that are open-sided, suitable for use only for game drives within various reserves and parks, meaning that they are stationed here permanently, and cannot be used for say travelling from Nairobi to Masai Mara.
-These open-sided jeeps are often a part of Fly-in Safaris, keeping in mind that not all lodges or camps have open-sided jeeps, as come still use closed vehicles even for their flying packages.
+These open-sided jeeps are often a part of Fly-in Safaris, keeping in mind that not all lodges or camps have open-sided jeeps, as some still use closed vehicles even for their flying packages.

-Road Conditions in Masai Mara
+A Road in Masai Mara Game Reserve